Saggi432/DataDictionary/README.md

 Checking connectivity... done.

-2) Once Complete, in the DataDictionary Directory, please execute the command "mvn spring-boot:run"
+2) Once Complete, in the DataDictionary Directory, please execute the command "mvn spring-boot:run" or you can Import the project into eclipse and select the option to Run as --> "Spring Boot App".
+I am using Spring tool suite, there should not be much change in eclipse as well.

 3) Perform the below test case execution steps ..